middlewares/request-handler/README.md

 ### `__construct(Psr\Container\ContainerInterface $container)`

-The container instance to use.
-If it's not provided, the [`Middlewares\Utils\RequestHandlerContainer`](https://github.com/middlewares/utils/blob/master/src/RequestHandlerContainer.php) will be used.
+The container instance to resolve the handlers if they are provided as strings.
+By default will use [`Middlewares\Utils\RequestHandlerContainer`](https://github.com/middlewares/utils/blob/master/src/RequestHandlerContainer.php).

 ### `handlerAttribute(string $handlerAttribute)`